-The research translation continuum comprises a series of stages through which scientific discoveries and evidence generated in laboratory or academic settings are transformed into practical applications that enhance health outcomes, inform policy, and improve clinical practice.
+Health and medical research comprises a series of stages through which scientific discoveries and evidence generated in laboratory or academic settings are transformed into practical applications that enhance health outcomes, inform policy, and improve clinical practice.

-The research translation continuum is not always linear – feedback and learning often flow in both directions.
+Health and medical research is not always straightforward- feedback and learning often flow in both directions.
 It is increasingly recognised that consumer and community involvement should be embedded throughout the process to ensure relevance, equity, and impact.
 There is no one-size-fits-all approach; however, when involvement is genuine, respectful, and well-supported, it delivers benefits for researchers, consumers, the research process, and the broader organisation and community.

-For researchers working in discovery and basic research, where the direct impact on human health outcomes is unclear, engaging directly with consumers is generally not recommended.
+For researchers working in discovery and basic research, where the direct impact on human health outcomes is unclear, understanding the best way to engage and involve consumers requires planning.
+While genuine, respectful, and well-supported involvement delivers benefits, engaging directly with consumers needs to be carefully considered and tailored.

 The Walter and Eliza Hall Institute of Medical Research (WEHI) is a medical research institute located in Melbourne, Australia.
 Much of WEHI’s research is laboratory-based, with a strong emphasis on discovery and basic science research.
 In 2012, the WEHI established a Consumer Buddy Program to enhance research through meaningful partnerships between researchers and consumers.
 The program is governed by a Consumer Advisory Panel and has undergone formal evaluation.
 Key elements for success in a research institute setting include: